DavidGeeraerts/module_tool_PsExec64/README.md

 - Provide path to Psexec64 if not automatically found
 - Provide credentials
-- Provide switch
--- -i is simplist, and what to use if using built-in command, e.g. `getmac`
+- Provide switch `-i` is simplist, and what to use if using built-in command, e.g. `getmac`
 - Provide command; e.g. <command>.cmd, or just builtin, `getmac`
 - Provide computer list as file, or manually enter.